salrashid123/gce_metadata_server/README.md

 ## Background
-This script acts as a GCE's internal metadata server for local testing/emulation.
+This script acts as a GCE's internal metadata server.

-It returns a live access_token that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) transparently.
+It returns a live `access_token` that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) transparently.

 For example, you can use `ComputeCredentials` on your laptop: